skygenesisenterprise/.github/profile/README.md

-# Welcome to the Sky Genesis Enterprise Open Source Ecosystem 🌍
+# Welcome to the SGE Open Source Ecosystem 🌍

 Hello and welcome!
 This repository is part of the **Sky Genesis Enterprise (SGE)** open-source initiative.